 Matthew Speckenbach, better known simply as “Speck”, was born and raised in Long Island, NY.
 He went to college in Pennsylvania where he competed on the fencing team, before leaving the east coast to follow the beer to Portland, OR.
 He enjoys live music, drinking and homebrewing beer.

-After a few years as a financial analyst in NYC, Walker realized that was not what he wanted to do with his life.
+After a few years as a financial analyst in NYC, Walker realized desk work was not what he wanted to do with his life.
 One day while homebrewing he had a revelation: “People do this for a living…” He spent the next year getting certified as a Beer Judge, brewing tons of beer at home and reading every brewing book he could get his hands on.
-Walker arrived in Portland in 2009 and got a job as Assistant Brewer at the Old Market Pub & Brewery.
+Walker arrived in Portland in 2009 and got a job as an assistant brewer in a small brewpub.
 In the spring of 2011 he completed the American Brewers Guild program & joined up with Hopworks where he is excited to help produce some of Portland’s best beer.
-Outside the beer world you’ll find Walker hiking, skiing, camping and visiting his hometown of Steamboat Springs, Colorado.
+Beyond the beer world you’ll find Walker enjoying the outdoors, raising his daughter Margaret and honing his downhill unicycle skills.

 Originally hailing from Connecticut, Don moved to the hustle and bustle of NYC, then the laid back calm of San Francisco and now the weird and beautiful Portland.
 After 15 years as a graphic artist and production manager for a national printing company.
 It was on a chance visit to Alaska that a friend gave him some very tasty homebrew.
 Out there, camping in the frontier it seemed so clear, why not make beer for a living instead of a computer file.
 Immediately upon return to San Francisco he got a homebrew kit and with each batch of brew the addiction grew.
 Shortly after, Don joined the American Brewer’s Guild program.
 Don apprenticed for five weeks at Hopworks along with another week of residential training at Otter Creek Brewing in Vermont.
 A year later, he became a permanent member of the HUB team and had no regrets, making great beer with great people.
 In his off time Don enjoys riding motorcycles, playing guitar and exploring the Northwest with his wife.